-But that’s also how I learned who’s ideas I wanted to follow and learn from, so here it goes!
+But that’s also how I learned whose ideas I wanted to follow and learn from, so here it goes!

-Fun fact!
-My very first blog was “shifted focus” 3 times before I was comfortable with who I was speaking to and what I was writing about.
+Our very first blog “pivoted” three times before we were comfortable with who we were speaking to and what we were writing about.
+THREE times!

 - Less than 20 blog posts written

-- Little idea of “who” you’re speaking to (your avatar) and why you want to help them
+- Little idea of who you’re writing to and why you want to help them

-- Little idea of how to blog as a business (like how you’ll monetize, what an email list is, etc)
+- Little idea of how to blog as a business (how you’ll monetize, grow your list, etc.)

-- No email list (you’re using a RSS feed instead of an email list)
+- No email list (or using an RSS feed instead)

-New bloggers sometimes spend weeks on tweaking their brand so it’s perfect.
-Then they go back a few weeks later and tweak it again, still hating it just as much.
+New bloggers sometimes spend weeks tweaking their brand so it’s perfect.
+They’ll even go back a few weeks later and tweak it again, still hating it just as much.

-Despite what some designers might say, your brand’s colors and fonts are not what’s going to set you up for success.
-Determining your avatar and creating content (blog posts and freebies) will!
+Despite what some designers might say, your brand’s colors and fonts are NOT what’s going to set you up for success.
+Determining your avatar and creating content (blog posts and freebies!)
+WILL.

 Investing time and energy into actually learning how to make money with your blog will go further than investing money into a web design or brand specialist.

-And no, I don’t recommend keeping your blog private or hidden in any way- likely no one will find it anyway until you start actively promoting it.
+And just for the record, we don’t recommend keeping your blog private or hidden in any way.

 Now is when you may want to invest in design services.
 That being said, I understand that design services can be quite expensive.